sophgen/genli-xyz/content/post/LangGraph-Intro-Simple-Graph/index.md

 ![Different kinds of Agents](agent.png)

 **Chain** is a set of steps before and after an LLM call.
-It's very reliable, with the same control flow every time.
+It's very reliable, with the same control flow every time, making it predictable and easy to debug.

 **Router Agents** represent a type with low-level control.
 As shown in the diagram above, a router agent has a limited set of predefined options (e.g., choosing between step 2 or step 3) that the LLM can select from.
-The decision-making is constrained to these specific pathways.
+The decision-making is constrained to these specific pathways, providing more predictable behavior.

 **Autonomous Agents**, in contrast, operate with greater flexibility.
 They can navigate through any sequence of steps from a given set of options, or even dynamically generate their own next actions based on available resources and context.
 This autonomy allows for more adaptive behavior but also requires more sophisticated orchestration.